gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/17-start-container.md

 ### Docker Environment Variables

 The Altair emulator supports several Docker environment variables.
 The easiest way to set these is with the env file `--env-file` option.
-You'll find a sample `altair.env` file in the root folder of this project.
-Create a copy of this file, modify it as needed and save it somewhere convenient and safe
+You'll find a sample `altair.env` file in the [root folder](https://github.com/gloveboxes/Altair-8800-Emulator/blob/main/altair.env){:target=_blank} of this project.
+Create a copy of this file, modify it as needed and save it somewhere convenient and safe especially if it contains sensitive information like API keys.

 Open the `altair.env` file in a text editor and set the environment variables you want to use.
 Then, start the Altair emulator Docker container with the `--env-file` option.